 Reader: For those who have been affected by this disaster, their families and those who are caring for them.
 May they find comfort and peace.
+Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: For those in leadership, in government and authority and for all the members of our emergency services who support us at this time.
 May they be blessed with wisdom, courage and resilience.
 Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: That creation will be restored and our land healed.
 Protect those who fight fires and those who care for them.
 Guide and bless all your people as we stand in solidarity during this time.

+Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: For all those who are working to help others at this time.
 May they be reassured of our gratitude and thanks.
+Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: For those who have died.
 God of mercy hold them gently in the palm of your hand.
+Lord, hear us.

+All: Lord, hear our prayer.